vncg/react-admin/docs/CreateEdit.md

 );
 ```

-More interestingly, you can pass a component as `title`.
-React-admin clones this component and, in the `<EditView>`, injects the current `record`.
+More interestingly, you can pass a component as `title`. vn-kooch-react-admin clones this component and, in the `<EditView>`, injects the current `record`.
 This allows to customize the title according to the current record:

 ```jsx
 const PostTitle = ({ record }) => {